claydotio/clay-mobile/specs/game-discovery.md

 * Firefox OS - I think they have an API to save to device

 #### Resolution
-Obviously this needs to be responsive, but we'll lock it in portrait for now.
-Need to account for retina devices with the promo images
+* Needs to be responsive, but we'll lock it in portrait for now
+* Needs to account for retina devices with the promo images

 ### PERFORMANCE REQUIREMENTS
-First view < 5s load time for [http://www.webpagetest.org](WebPageTest) (this does not include all initial images).
+* First view < 5s load time [http://www.webpagetest.org](WebPageTest) (this does not include all initial images).
-WebPageTest seems to be *much* slower than typical load times.
-We'll want the app to load within 2s on our devices.

-Kik doens't hide their "Loading" screen until the load event, so we want that to be as quick as possible, then load game images.
-We want all game images to be loaded within another 3 seconds on 3G.
+* Kik doesn't hide their "Loading" screen until the load event, so we want that to be as quick as possible, then load game images
+* We want all game images to be loaded within another 3 seconds on 3G.

 WebPageTest stats for other sites Motorola G Chrome
 * Indeed ~4s
 * Threadless ~15s
 * CNN ~15s
 * ESPN ~10s

 For this stage we're looking at 10k-15k DAU and likely no more than 100-150 concurrent (in-line with top 40 metric)